Morganamilo/Steam-Discord-Bot/README.md

 To create a bind simply do `!bind <Steam name>`.
 If you wish to specify the channel name do `!bind <channel name> <Steam name>`.
 Otherwise the channel name will be the same as the steam name.

-This create a bind between the steam user and a channel.
+This creates a bind between the steam user and a channel.
 If the channel does not exist it will be created automatically.

-Another way to create a bind is create a channel with the same name as your steam friend and do `!autobind`.
+Another way to create a bind is to create a channel with the same name as your steam friend and do `!autobind`.
 It will detect channels with a matching name and bind them together.

 If you receive a message on Steam from a user that has no bind, a bind will automatically be created equivalent to calling `!bind <Steam name>`.